kevin-valerio/APITranslator/README.md

 # APITranslator
-A library that help translating text in Python, with possibility of adding new translation module
+A library that help translating text in Python, with possibility of adding new translation module.

+For now, only the DeepL traductor is developed.

 ## Installation